seanmoyal/AlbertIsaacGym/AlbertIsaacGym/Readme.md

 ## A key difference :
 ### we work now with multiple rooms simultaneously :
-Therefore even though there is still a unique object Albert and a unique Object Room, everyone of their former scalar component is now a torch tensor of size (number_of_environments)
+Therefore, even though there is still a unique object Albert and a unique Object Room, every one of their former scalar component is now a torch tensor of size (number_of_environments)

 ### To reset environments, we use a tensor:
 This tensor reset_tensor is a boolean tensor of size (number_of_environments)